 Getting Around New Orleans:

 Although hot, it’s a lot of fun to explore New Orleans on foot or bike.
 Such is the concentration of most visitors, once out of the French Quarter, it’s easy to feel like you’re exploring off the tourist trail.
-The city is flat and its constant surprises egg you on even when the legs are getting weary.
+The city is flat and its constant surprises egg you on even when your legs are getting weary.

 Although New Orleans isn’t home to a world-class public transport system, the city’s famed streetcars are as handy as it gets.
 Cheap, easy and sometimes 24/7 the trolleys will deliver to you many top neighborhoods.
 But staying near one should be at the top of the requirements when choosing New Orleans hotels.